Intercalation

 Route three: Undergraduate intercalation after four years of medicine and dentistry

-- Student Finance funding for years one, two, three and four
+- Student Finance full maintenance loan for years one, two, three, and four, and tuition fee loan

-- NHS Bursary for intercalation year at undergraduate level
+- Student Finance reduced maintenance loan, plus NHS Bursary for intercalation year at undergraduate level and NHS tuition fee bursary

 Intercalation is occurring at the fifth year of study.